RazanEasa/POLB-Dataset-and-Analysis/README.md

 ## Usage

-1. **Change Directory**, change your current working directory to the `POLB-Dataset-and-Analysis` directory by executing the following command in your terminal:
+1. **Change Directory**, change your current working directory to the `POLB-Dataset-and-Analysis/Code` directory by executing the following command in your terminal:

     ```bash
     cd POLB-Dataset-and-Analysis/Code